FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/resubmitting-failed-transactions.md

 <<< @/../../docs-snippets/src/guide/cookbook/resubmitting-failed-transactions.test.ts#resubmitting-failed-transactions-1{ts:line-numbers}

-The `sendTransaction` method resolves without an error as soon as the transaction is successfully submitted and accepted by the network.
+If the `sendTransaction` method resolves without an error, we know that the transaction was successfully submitted and accepted by the network.
 However, this does not guarantee that the transaction has been processed; it only indicates that the transaction has been accepted and placed in a queue for processing.

 To ensure that the transaction has been processed, you need to call `waitForResult`.
 This method will resolve (or reject with an error) only when the transaction has been fully processed.